khawley/fr_familiars/README.md

 I have a more features in mind, but for now, it does the basic function of finding all the familiars I am currently 'taming' and pets or equips them as needed.

 ## Getting Started

+### Prep your environment
+This is a python script, and will need a couple extra packages.
+If you already have pip installed, you can run

+    >> pip install -r requirements.txt

+### Create your Settings file
 First, look at the **settings_example.py**.
 This file holds all the 'global' settings needed to make the classes work.
 Some are optional, a couple are _required_.

 The easiest way to get your Flight Rising Cookie, in Chrome, is to open the _inspector_ and right click on any url in the Network tab and _Copy Request Headers_.
 Your Cookie will be a string in the result.  _Copy the entire line._